ipfabric/docs/docs/platform_first_steps/01-deployment.md

       ![VMware ESXi - Add disk](esxi-vmdk/add-disk.png)

+  !!! warning "Unsupported and/or invalid disk type while importing VMDK"

+      The disk format of the VMDK file may be incomatible with your ESXi version.
+To convert it to a compatible format, please refer to the [VMware documentation](https://knowledge.broadcom.com/external/article/310567/a-virtual-machine-fails-to-power-on-with.html) for detailed instructions.

 8. Power on the VM and [complete IPF CLI Config](02-ipf_cli_config.md).

-!!! warning "Unsupported and/or invalid disk type while importing VMDK"

-    The disk format of your VMDK file might not be supported for importing.
-For instructions on how to convert it to a compatible format, check the [VMware documentation](https://knowledge.broadcom.com/external/article/310567/a-virtual-machine-fails-to-power-on-with.html).

 ## Deploying VM on Hyper-V